15 Military Friendly Colleges in Minnesota

 9000 Brooklyn Blvd, Brooklyn Park, Minnesota 55445

-Veteran students may apply for VA education benefits with the help of the VRC student workers.
-For more complicated cases, students can work with one of the MN VA Higher Ed Regional Coordinators who are available by appointment.
+Veteran students have the opportunity to apply for VA education benefits with the assistance of VRC student workers at the college.
+For more complex cases, students can seek guidance from the MN VA Higher Ed Regional Coordinators, available by appointment.

 Average Post 9/11 GI Bill Benefits Awarded